topo-gps/topo-gps-manual/en/routes/routes_select.rst

 Selecting routes
 ~~~~~~~~~~~~~~~~
 To select one or more routes, tap a route item in the selection screen.
-A checkmark will show up and the background of the item will become grey to indicate that it is selected.
+A checkmark will show up and the background of the item will become gray to indicate that it is selected.
 An example in which two routes are selected is displayed below:

 .. figure:: ../_static/routes-select2.png
    :height: 568px